stakewise/v3-operator/README.md

 Every 24 hours the operator checks the current exit queue.
 If the requested amount can be processed via partial withdrawals, it submits them through the execution layer.
-Withdrawals are only triggered if the amount exceeds given amount(`validators_exit_queued_assets_bps` from protocol_config) of vault assets by default.

-You can disable this behavior with the `--disable-withdrawals` parameter.
-In this case, assets withdrawals will be processed by oracles, but oracles will exit the entire validator, which may negatively impact the vault's APR if most of the validator's assets remains in the vault.
+You can disable partial withdrawals using the `--disable-withdrawals` parameter.
+In this case, withdrawals will be processed by oracles that exit the entire validator, which may negatively impact the vault’s APR, as the exited amount will exceed the requested withdrawal amount.

 The partial withdrawals interval can be adjusted via the `PARTIAL_WITHDRAWALS_INTERVAL` env variable, with every 24 hours being the default.